vkostyanetsky/ObsidianTimesheet/README.md

 - [ ] 16:00-18:00 Fix a problem on the production server (TASKS-1)
 ```

-There are three tasks listed, two of which have the same JIRA task number.
+There are three tasks listed, two of which are related to the same JIRA task.
 This plugin is able to group and round time you spent on JIRA tasks and show you a convenient report.
 You can use it for the next daily meeting or to log time you spent to JIRA.

-So, basically, you just insert a `timesheet` code block anywhere in the daily note and see something like this:
+Basically, you just need to insert a `timesheet` code block anywhere in the daily note and see something like this:

 ```
 TASKS-1 (4h)